 According to Vision Service Plan (VSP), LASIK costs roughly $1,000 to $3,000 per eye.
-The price varies based on many factors, such as how much vision correction you need, the type of laser correction you choose, and how much aftercare services are provided.
+The price varies based on many factors, such as how much vision correction you need, the experience of the surgeon, the technology being used, and how much aftercare services are provided.

 With the increasing popularity of LASIK, many insurance companies are offering supplemental vision insurance coverage.
 Many of these supplemental plans offer specific discounts for LASIK surgery.
 If you need help paying for LASIK, explore supplemental insurance options so the cost is not a disqualifying factor for you.

 Who LASIK Is For

 If you wear glasses or contact lenses due to refractive issues, LASIK may be able to help you see better without them.
 LASIK is designed to correct refractive errors that cause hyperopia (farsightedness), myopia (nearsightedness), and astigmatism.
 Not everyone with these conditions qualifies for LASIK.

 If you meet the following requirements, you may qualify for LASIK:

 - You have up to +6.00 diopters of hyperopia.

 - You have up to -12.00 diopters of myopia.

 - You have up to 6 diopters of astigmatism.